Nawaf-Rayhan585/YOLO_Projects/README.md

 Made with ❤️ by **Nawaf Rayhan**

- ### ⭐ If this repo helped you, please give it a star!
+⭐ If this repo helped you, please give it a star!

 ---

 ## 📌 Overview

 This repo has a collection of computer vision projects built using **YOLO** models.
-Covers surveillance, retail, and safety use cases — suspicious behavior, vehicle detection, people counting, human alerts, and phone-distraction detection.
+Covers surveillance, retail, safety, and analytics use cases — suspicious behavior, vehicle detection, people counting, human alerts, phone-distraction detection, rat detection, crowd heatmaps, and people detection.

 ---